-ARTICLE 6.
-To see if the town will vote to raise and appropriate the sum of \$12,000 for the purchase of a brush chipper to be used by the highway department and to authorize the Selectboard to withdraw up to the sum of \$12,000 from the Highway Vehicle Capital Reserve Fund created in 1987 pursuant to RSA 35:1 and to further authorize the Selectboard to sell or trade the town's existing brush chipper.
-The Selectboard recommends this appropriation.
+That the town vote to raise and appropriate the sum of \$12,000 for the purchase of a brush chipper to be used by the highway department and to authorize the Selectboard to withdraw up to the sum of \$12,000 from the Highway Vehicle Capital Reserve Fund created in 1987 pursuant to RSA 35:1 and to further authorize the Selectboard to sell or trade the town's existing brush chipper.
+Steve Halleran seconded the motion.